 “Just gotta say the right words – can think about what they mean later.” — Mark

 Mark displays an amount of worry and self awareness that I assume everyone has but hides much better than I do.
 I dunno, maybe I’m mental.
 Though that strikes me as the sort of thing Mark thinks.

 Things turned around, though, and I am now the well-rounded individual you see here today.
 Cough.

-And yes, I am Jez
+I am Jez

 But not in the blase attitude to sex, money, drugs and, well, everything; but in the clangers and frequent painful self realisations.
 Which are never, ever pretty.

 Probably the best thing about Peep Show is the portrayal of these two huge fuck-ups, Mark and Jez, and their complex relationship.